All Episodes

 Hi, good afternoon.

-And again, I just wanted to echo the sentiment of what an honor it is to be part of this this wonderful team here at Walter Reed.
+And again, I just wanted to echo the sentiment of what an honor it is to be part of this wonderful team here at Walter Reed.

-Our plan is to give the fourth dose of Remdesivir this evening before he goes back to the White House.
+Our plan is to give the fourth dose of remdesivir this evening before he goes back to the White House.

 And we've made arrangements to deliver the fifth and final dose of his treatment course at the White House tomorrow evening.